 Volunteering is an essential part of a safe and enjoyable ski racing experience for our competitors, and supports a well-run and timely race.
-The Bristol Mountain Race Club is hosting multiple race days this year; this is great news for our competitors and families to have so many races on our home hill, but does mandate volunteer requirements to staff these events.
+The Bristol Mountain Race Club is hosting multiple race days this year; this is great news for our competitors and families to have races on our home hill, but does mandate volunteer requirements to staff these events.

 Volunteer requirements: 3 race events